shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 ## Dependencies
 With the ajax panel we build a lightweight frontend framework which only depends on jQuery.
-Shopware delivers jQuery in the Responsive theme, so we don't need to require any addional component.
+Shopware delivers jQuery in the Responsive theme, so we don't need to require any additional component.
 Awesome, isn't it?

 ## Conclusion
 Our Ajax Panel is a complete flexible and lightweight framework with many possibilities and jQuery as a single dependency.
 The panel can be handled with simple data attributes and additional plugins allows to use JavaScript plugins.
-We use this technology in our B2B-Suite in each module very succesfully.
+We use this technology in our B2B-Suite in each module very successfully.